pjotrp/bioruby-table/README.md

 ```

 other options are available for excluding row names (rownames: false), etc.

+To sort a table file, the current routine is to load the file in
+memory and sort according to table columns.
+In the near future we aim
+to have a low-memory version, by reading only the sorting columns in
+memory, and indexing them before writing output.
+That means reading a
+file twice, but being able to handle much larger data.

+### Loading a numerical matrix

+Coming soon

+### More...

 The API doc is online.
 For more code examples see the test files in
 the source tree.